POSEIDON.core

 Chosen stellar model grid (Options: blackbody / cbk04 [for pysynphot] / phoenix [for pysynphot] /

-Goettingen-HiRes [for pymsg]).
+Goettingen-HiRes [for pymsg] / user).

 • stellar_contam (str) – Chosen prescription for modelling unocculted stellar contamination (Options: one_spot / one_spot_free_log_g / two_spots).